SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  WorkflowRunReporter
+net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter
-net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporterThis plugin creates a tab-separated file that describes one or more workflow runs, including the identity, library samples and input and output files.
+This plugin creates a tab-separated file that describes one or more workflow runs, including the identity, library samples and input and output files.
 For more information, see see http://seqware.github.com/docs/19-workflow-run-reporter/

 | Command-line option | Description |
 |--------------------|--------------|